-Artificial insemination with a sperm donor (IAD) is a simple and fairly inexpensive technique compared to other assisted reproduction treatments, which is a great advantage.
+Artificial insemination with a sperm donor is a simple and fairly inexpensive technique compared to other assisted reproduction treatments, which is a great advantage.
 However, this reproductive option can also present some complications, although it is not usual.

 - Ovarian hyperstimulation, but it does not usually occur since low doses of hormonal medication are used.

 - Multiple pregnancy, although it only occurs in 12% of cases.